 We compare the performance of RCGP to BOHB, SMAC and DEHB, as state-of-the-art multifidelity HPO baselines.
 We evaluate each method for the equivalent time of 10 full RL algorithm runs.
 Initially, all four methods start the search with the same 4 hyperparameter configurations sampled uniformly at random.
-The middle plot in Figure 1 shows the performance comparison on the PPO search space for the Atari environments.
-Figures 7 to 9 (Appendix D) include the experiments on the PPO, A2C, DDPG, SAC, and TD3 search spaces for the Atari, Classic Control, and Mujoco environments.
+Figure 3 shows the performance comparison on the PPO search space for the Atari, Classic Control, and Mujoco classes of environments.
+On the other hand Figure 4 and 10 (Appendix B) include the experiments on the A2C, DDPG, SAC, and TD3 search spaces.
 In all experiments, our method RCGP on average outperforms BOHB, SMAC, and DEHB in the low budget regime of up to 10 full function evaluations.
-We therefore conclude that RCGP sets the state-of-the-art in gray-box HPO for RL.
+We therefore conclude that RCGP sets the stateof-the-art in gray-box HPO for RL.
+We also compared to variants of the multi-fidelity HPO baselines that use max-smoothed reward curves, as detailed in Appendix B.4.
+In addition, we conducted an analysis of the gain of running the HPO procedure for longer budgets, as detailed in Appendix B.5.